misterfish/stick/README.md

 `Maybe` functor from `bilby`.
 In this toy example, we start with a French word, then:

-1. look up a translation (mocked in a table); failure path: the translation might not exist).
+1. look up a translation (mocked in a table);

+	*failure path: the translation might not exist*

-2. look up a corresponding 'count' value (also mocked in a table); failure
+2. look up a corresponding 'count' value (also mocked in a table);

-path: the count might not exist.
+	*failure path: the count might not exist*

-3. divide this number into 10 for some reason; failure path: the number might be 0.
+3. divide this number into 10 for some reason;

+	*failure path: the number might be 0*

 &nbsp;